 Group performance (non-classroom setting, not educational use)

-Please be aware that these exemptions for playing music and video in a classroom are unique to this teaching setting.
+Please be aware that these exemptions for playing music and video in a classroom are unique to physical classroom settings.
 If a performance (screening a film, playing music) is not a part of a class activity, but is part of a film series, concert series, etc. it is generally considered to be a public performance.
 In these cases, one generally needs to secure public performance rights.
-See the Seeking Permission tab for more information.
+See the Getting Permission tab for more information.

 Photo of Niels Bohr in front of blackboard courtesy of Picryl. https://picryl.com/media/niels-bohr-standing-at-blackboard-principal-investigatorproject-analog-conversion-85f94c